opnfv/copper/docs/design/usecases.rst

 ..
 This work is licensed under a
 ..
 Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0
-.. (c) 2015-2016 AT&T Intellectual Property, Inc
+.. (c) 2015-2017 AT&T Intellectual Property, Inc

 Use Cases
 =========

-Implemented as of this release
+Implemented in Current Release
 ------------------------------

 Network Bridging